reside-eng/take-home-assignment-react-simplyrets/README.md

 - Unqiue Ids for Elements
 - Ability to favorite a photo with keyboard would be nice to have as well

+# Maintainability

+- Typescript would be best for proper type safety.